 HYDROLOGY

+Introduction of the Project

-Andhi Khola hydroelectric and rural electrification Project (AHREP) is located near Galyang Bazar, about 80km south-west from Pokhara on the siddhartha rajmarga in Syangja District, Gandaki Zone, Western Development Region, Nepal.
+Andhi Khola hydroelectric and rural electrification Project (AHREP) is located near Galyang Bazar, about 80km south-west from Pokhara on the Siddhartha Rajmarga in Syangja District, Gandaki Province, Nepal.
 Andhi Khola Hydroelectric & Rural Electrification Project (AHREP) was commissioned in 1991 and has installed capacity of 5.1 MW.
 The Project was jointly funded by Government of Nepal (GON) and United Mission to Nepal (UMN).
 Butwal Power Company Ltd. owns and operates the power plant.

 The power produced is being mostly supplied to the 33kV national grid owned and operated by Nepal Electricity Authority (NEA) and part of power produced is distributed directly by BPC to local communities in Syangja and Palpa Districts.
-BPC has planned to further extend the rural electrification in those districts.

 Later on, the project was upgraded to 9.4 MW in from 2011.
 The upgradation work completed on 2016.
 This project is now called Andhi Khola Hydropower Project Upgrading (AKHP(U)).
-The existing Andhi Khola Hydropower Plant is designed for firm power supply i.e. with 93 percentile exceedance level.
-Second hand EM equipments were installed in the powerhouse because of the lact of resources then.
-BPC has decided to construct the Andhi Khola Hydropower Project (U) (AKHPU).

-The feasibility study conducted in May 2005 has been updated to check financial, technical and environmental viability of the project.

-hTable 1-1: Salient features of the project